Mbr24/-CLOCscript/README.md

 https://github.com/AlDanial/cloc

 Before executing the script:
-1. login and password for send emails using gmail
+1. insert login, password, email to and email from for sending emails using gmail
 2. a file to scan